What is ITSM? Full Form & Process

 ITSM aims to align the delivery of IT services with the needs of the enterprise.
 The full form of ITSM is IT Service Management.
-The focus of ITSM tools is to deliver satisfactory service to the end-user.
+The focus of ITSM tools is to deliver satisfactory service to end users by treating IT as a portfolio of measurable services rather than a stack of hardware.

-ITSM is a combination of a set of defined policies, process, and methods for delivering IT products and services.
+ITSM is a combination of defined policies, processes, and methods for delivering IT products and services.
 It improves and supports customer-centric IT services.
+Tools such as Freshservice, ServiceNow, and BMC Helix help organizations streamline ITSM workflows with automation and AI-powered capabilities.

 ITSM Processes

-ITSM process helps you to manage IT services.
-Organizations need to manage the service’s capabilities, how it performs, changes to it, and what happens when it experiences problems.
+An ITSM process helps you manage IT services across their full lifecycle.
+Organizations must manage each service’s capabilities, performance, changes to it, and the response when it experiences problems.

-There are many different ITSM processes which appear in various forms in the other ITSM frameworks.
-Here are some vital ITSM processes:
+There are many ITSM processes that appear in various forms across the major ITSM frameworks.
+Here are the most important ones:

 ITSM Processes